 Requiring notice at these times will help to ensure that victims will not face unlawful eviction and discrimination and that victims will be able to invoke their VAWA rights immediately if they do face such actions/discrimination.

 Requires housing agencies to adopt emergency transfer policy

-- Requirement that public housing authorities must describe any goals, objectives, policies or programs in plane to serve the needs of victims, in 5-year plans.
+- Requirement that public housing authorities must describe any goals, objectives, policies or programs to serve the needs of victims, in 5-year plans.

 - Requirement to report annually description of services or amenities provided or offered to victims, any policies or programs that help victims obtain or maintain housing, and any policies or programs to prevent domestic violence, dating violence, sexual assault, and stalking or enhance victim safety.

 - Requirement in “con” plan that housing strategies must include a description of the housing needs of victims of domestic violence, dating violence, sexual assault, and stalking, and how those needs will be met.

 - HMIS Prohibition: Victim services providers are prohibited from entering any personal identifying information about any victim into the Homeless Management Information Systems (HMIS).